k5602/Vulnera/docs/refactor-plan-osv-nvd-pest.md

 - Validate against comprehensive fixtures.
 - and quick-xml for Maven (pom.xml) instead of regex.

+Phase 4 : add ruby and c# parsers for ruby gems and .nuget and analyse how we grab fixed version and updated version algorithm and feedback overhaul

-Phase 4: Cleanups & Docs
+Phase 5: Cleanups & Docs

 - Remove dead code from old manual OSV/NVD models.
 - Update docs and examples; add admin instructions for NVD dataset bootstrap/update.
 - Final regression and `make ci-check`.

-Phase 5 : fixed version and updated version algorithm and feedback overhaul

 Phase 6: Optional